one-day-intern/one-day-intern-backend/README.md

 -   Client-side setup
 ### Release Notes 📝
 -   0.0.1 - Hello World Update
+-   0.1.0 - The first pieces of the puzzle are here! 🥳
+-   0.2.0 - Added tools, attempts, and grading 🤓

 ## Getting Started 🏃‍♂️🏃‍♀️
 To start the project locally, please follow the steps below.